slamora/brackets-wiki/SplitView-Architecture-Notes.md

 Sent when an editor pane is destroyed.
 Event data about the pane is sent with the event.

+## EditorManager.activePaneChanged

+Sent when the focused pane changes

+## EditorManager.activeEditorChanged
+## EditorManager.fullEditorChanged

+## EditorManager.currentlyViewedFileChange
+will not be deprecated but will now provide details about the the file, pane, document, etc... in the event data

+Sent when the editor focus switches

 ## DocumentManager.openDocumentListChanged

 Sent when the open document list has been modified.
 Listeners should call `DocumentManager.getAllOpenDocuments()` and resync to the list of open documents.

+## DocumentManager.currentDocumentChange

+Deprecated.
+Use EditorManager.fullEditorChanged instead.
+TODO: Find usage

 # Commands
+Most "file.*" commands are handled by DocumentManager.
+These will move to the EditorManager so that a more generic way of dealing with Images and Images in the Working Set can be operated on without the need for specialized testing.

 ```text
 -----------------------------+-----------------------------------------+-----------------------------------